sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 	</tr>
 	<tr>
 		<td>
 			Click the month & year label in the calendar (for example, “April 2020”) to change the selected day to “today”.
+Right-click it to quickly go to a specific date.
 		</td>
 	</tr>
 	<tr>